Trogloduck/public/Cyber notes/00 THM/THM Jr Penetration Tester/05 Privilege Escalation/02 Linux Privilege Escalation.md

 --> **PATH** variable may have **compiler** / **scripting** language (e.g. Python) that could be used to run code on target system / leveraged for privilege escalation

 **`sudo -l`**
-List commands user can run using `sudo`
+List commands current user can run using `sudo`

 **`ls -la`**: ...